tim-ytw/Colour-Flood/README.md

 	./colour_flood [MaxMoves] [GridSize] [AI]

 For example,
-the following command initializes a game with 20 x 20 grids and it should be flooded within 100 moves.
+the following command initializes a game with 20 x 20 grids and it should be flooded within 100 moves by AI.

 	./colour_flood 100 20 AI